 Chichen Itza is a landmark of the mysterious Mayan civilization, and it’s the heritage that is the most well-known to the world.
 In fact, I had a great time exploring Tulum and Coba, another two Mayan ruins in Yucatan, Mexico, and they have so many things to see and do there, just like Chichen Itza.

 Why Tulum and Coba?

 They have more to see than you think.
 The two sites offer the freedom of visiting the sites at your own pace.
-Tulum is a smaller site as compared with Chichen Itza, but there are buildings remained in Tulum we could catch a glimpse of Mayan’s bas relief between the 13th and 15th century.
+Tulum is a smaller site as compared to Chichen Itza, but there are buildings that remained in Tulum we could catch a glimpse of Mayan bas relief between the 13th and 15th century.